IBM/chopstix/docs/workflow.md

   debug the clustering analysis.
 - `BINARY_NAME` is the benchmark name.

-The command will generate a maximum of 20 clusters or lesss is total coverage reaches 80% before.
+The command will generate a maximum of 20 clusters or less is total coverage reaches 80% before.
 Each cluster will have at least 1% of coverage.
 There exists more parameters to control the clustering process.
 Please refer to the actual command line information for further details.
 Once the `CLUSTER_INFO`